-As a further test, we examined the patterns of extralist intrusions for the open set and the closed set experiments.
-As was discussed in the individual presentation of Experiments 3 and 4, the key item recall differences for the open versus closed set experiments were that there was an item recall advantage for alliterative over canonically similar lists in the open set experiments, but not in the closed set experiments, and that an advantage for rhyming over dissimilar lists in the open set experiments was replaced by an advantage for dissimilar over all other types of lists in the closed set experiments.
-If these item recall differences had been driven by the openness of the sets, the pattern of differences in extralist intrusions between the open and the closed set experiments should be the same as the pattern of item recall differences.
-If, on the other hand, the item recall differences between the open and the closed set experiments had been driven simply by stimulus differences, there would be no reason to expect the pattern of extralist intrusions to correspond in this manner.
-Tukey tests examining pairwise differences in extralist intrusions for various similarity types for the open set experiments combined and for the closed set experiments combined yielded exactly the same pattern of differences as that noted above for item recall.
-(ANOVAs revealed a significant overall effect of similarity on extralist intrusions for the open set experiments combined [F(3,141)]141.33, $MS_e = 12.58$, p < .0005], and for the closed set experiments combined $[F(3,141) = 63.85, MS_e = 25.67,$ p < .0005].)
-This close correspondence provides evidence that the item recall differences between the open and the closed set experiments were due to set openness, as gauged by the extralist intrusions, rather than to stimulus differences.
+As a further test, we examined the patterns of extra-list intrusions for the open set and closed set experiments.
+As discussed in the individual presentation of Experiments 3 and 4, the key item recall differences for the open versus closed set experiments were that there was an item recall advantage for alliterative over canonically similar lists in the open set experiments but not in the closed set experiments; and that an advantage for rhyming over dissimilar lists in the open set experiments was replaced by an advantage for dissimilar over all other types of lists in the closed set experiments.
+If these item recall differences had been driven by the openness of the sets, then the pattern of differences in extra-list intrusions between the open and closed set experiments should be the same as the pattern of item recall differences.
+If, on the other hand, the item recall differences between the open and closed set experiments had been driven simply by stimulus differences, there would be no reason to expect the pattern of extra-list intrusions to correspond in this manner.
+Tukey tests examining pairwise differences in extra-list intrusions for various similarity types for the open set experiments combined and for the closed set experiments combined yielded exactly the same pattern of differences as noted above for item recall.
+(ANOVAs revealed a significant overall effect of similarity on extra-list intrusions for the open set experiments combined F(3, 141) = 141.33, p < .0005, MSE = 12.58 and for the closed set experiments combined F(3, 141) = 63.85, p < .0005, MSE = 25.67).
+This close correspondence provides evidence that the item recall differences between the open and closed set experiments were due to set openness, as gauged by the extra-list intrusions, rather than stimulus differences.

-These various analyses thus suggest that the results of Experiments 1-4 are robust and are not due simply to differences in the stimulus sets or to the auditory modality of presentation.
+These various analyses thus suggest that the results of Experiments 1 through 4 are robust, and not due simply to differences in the stimulus sets or to the auditory modality of presentation.
 But what is the bigger picture that can be drawn from these results?
 As we noted in the introduction, the literature on the PSE presents a conflicting body of results, and the present experiments add to this diverse set of findings.
 However, we suggest that the results of these various studies can be related to each other within a single theoretical framework.
-The framework we propose consists of seven points, drawing importantly on ideas that have been put forth in various forms by a number of investigators (e.g., Drewnowski, 1980; Fallon et al., 1999; Nairne & Kelley, 1999; Nairne & Neumann, 1993; Poirier & Saint-Aubin, 1996; Wickelgren, 1965) but that have not, to our knowledge, previously been brought together.
+The framework we propose consists of seven points, drawing importantly on ideas that have been put forth in various forms by a number of investigators (e.g., Drewnowski, 1980; Fallon et al., 1999; Nairne & Neumann, 1993; Nairne & Kelley, 1999; Poirier & Saint-Aubin, 1996; Wickelgren, 1965), but that have not to our knowledge previously been brought toghether.

-- 1. Overall performance in immediate serial recall (i.e., strict serial recall) is a function of how well the identities of the items themselves are remembered (i.e., item recall) and of how well the serial order of the items is remembered (i.e., order accuracy). - 2.
-Two factors (among others) that affect immediate serial recall are within-list phonological similarity and
+(I) Overall performance in immediate serial recall (i.e., strict serial recall) is a function of how well the identity of the items themselves is remembered (i.e., item recall), and of how well the serial order of the items is remembered (i.e., order accuracy).